-For a Biz stay these are quite adequate, pop in for a soda (or beer in the case of the otherwise sterile Brussels Ren Lounge, it’s couple of hours free beer is literally all that holds its place here) or maybe a snack, but theres little to detain you in any of these.
+For a Biz stay these are quite adequate, pop in for a soda - or beer in the case of the otherwise sterile Brussels Ren Lounge, it’s couple of hours free beer is literally all that holds its place here.
+Or maybe a snack, but theres not much appetising to eat either.
+Whatever, there’s little to detain you in any of these.

 POOR LOUNGES - don’t be swayed by lounges here, they’re nothing worthwhile:

-Just to be clear here, these poor lounges are not bad spaces, they’re clean enough and have seating away from your room.
+Just to be clear here, these two poor lounges are not bad spaces, they’re clean enough and have seating away from your room.
 If you need to get away from the kids to do a bit of work, they’ll fit the bill, but expect nothing more here than a table, chair and coffee in a comfortable and clean environment.
-Quebec Deltas food offerings are unimpressive, Newcastle Gosforth Park Marriott doesn’t provide any service at all and New York Marquis may have slightly better food than the Quebec Delta but is way too small for the size of hotel and number of elites, it’s just not a relaxing place to be during evening or breakfast service.
+Quebec Deltas food offerings are unimpressive and although the New York Marquis may have slightly better food than the Quebec Delta but is way too small for the size of hotel and number of elites, it’s just not a relaxing place to be during evening or breakfast service.
 The fact that these places have a lounge wouldn't influence my leisure decision in their favour at all, not one bit.

 CLOSED LOUNGES - these are no longer available

-Life moves on and so do Hotels, so it’s inevitable that out of 50 different properties over a decade some would no longer be available, in this case 3 lounges, namely:
+Life moves on and so do Hotels, so it’s inevitable that over the years, some would no longer be available, in this case 4 lounges, namely:

-And I’ve managed to rank these 3 as well, not on the quality of the lounges as they stood, though all were actually very good, none were outstanding but all 3 had strong points, so are a sad loss.
+And I’ve managed to rank these 4 as well, not on the quality of the lounges as they stood, though all were actually pretty good, none were outstanding but all had strong points, so are a sad loss.
 I can hardly criticise the Chancery Court Renaissance lack of availability as it’s the outcome of the properties decision to deflag and try its fortunes with the more upmarket Rosewood brand.
-Miami Beach Marriott's excuse is weaker.
-The pursuit of Resort status for this small property became an exercise in box ticking producing teeny-weeny pools and titchy-tiny eateries, the reward being the opportunity to charge a ridiculous cash-grab resort junk fee and close the lounge to make way for something more profitable.
-Not an approach I endorse!
-But at least not as bad as the Edinburgh Marriott who despite remaining a full service Marriott just closed its lounge without notice or explanation.
+Newcastle Gosforth Park looked like it was struggling to maintain the premises to Marriotts standards and took the opportunity of the Bonvoy merger to deflag.
+However, the Miami Beach Marriott's excuse is really as bad as it gets by pursuing Resort status via a pathetic box-ticking excersise producing teeny-weeny pools and titchy-tiny eateries it gets to charge a ridiculous wide-boy cash-grab Resort Junk Fee and to close its lounge to boot.
+How customer unfriendly does the Miami Beach Marriott want to get?
+Mind you, it gets a run for its money from the Edinburgh Marriott which despite remaining a full service Marriott just closed its lounge without notice or explanation.
 The Marriott Stanton must be kicking itself, no need to become a “fake resort” to get rid of the lounge, in the words of Nike “Just do it”.
-It’s a great pity Marriott let these 2 get away with their manoeuvres, neither of which justified the lounge closures.
-Nonetheless with Edinburgh’s excuse for closure being the weakest, well no excuse at all actually - it roots itself ignominiously to the bottom of the table.
+Both closures are completely anti-consumer and lack any justifiable reason and hence jointly root themselves ignominiously to the bottom of my table.